Eish-Agr/Jarvis-Voice-Assistant/README.md

-# Jarvis - Voice-Activated Virtual Assistant
+# Jarvis: Voice-Activated Virtual Assistant

 "Jarvis" is a voice-activated virtual assistant inspired by Alexa and Google Assistant.
 This assistant leverages speech recognition and natural language processing to perform a variety of tasks, including opening websites, playing songs, providing news updates, and answering questions using OpenAI's language model.